© 2026 WNIJ and WNIU

 Pixabay

-As the years tick by, the list of things I don’t understand continues to grow.
-And, since I have just 90 secs, here are three currently hurting my brain:
+As the years tick by, the list of things I don't understand continues to grow.
+And since I have just 90 seconds, here are three currently hurting my brain:

 Running red lights.
-I taught my kids if they are first in line at a light to wait a few seconds after it turns green and THEN go.
-I get that Chad is speeding ‘cause he’s late for a tee time and Betty missed the light while holding her MochaLatte AND cell phone, but could they slow the heck down and prevent a few high-speed and often fatal t-bones?
-That would be fabulous.
+I taught my kids that if they are first in line at a light, they should wait a few seconds after it turns green and then go.
+I get that someone is speeding because they're late for a tee time and someone else missed the light while holding a mocha latte and a cellphone, but could they slow down and prevent a few high-speed, often fatal T-bone crashes?
+That would be great.

-Drunk driving—It’s 2026.
-We all have cell phones and access to transportation apps.
+Drunk driving — it's 2026.
+We all have cellphones and access to transportation apps.
 Why is this STILL a thing?
-Seriously, you’ve just tied one on and you can’t open your phone to summon a ride-sharing app or a friend or family member?
-And, Tiger Woods?
-Don’t even get me started?
-Doesn’t he have people??
+Seriously, you've just tied one on and you can't open your phone to summon a ride-sharing app or call a friend or family member?
+And Tiger Woods — don't even get me started.
+Doesn't he have people?

 The previous rant about drunk driving does not apply to those who live in Wisconsin, as I know it's part of the culture there.